Shahil-Patel/Minesweeper/README.md

 # Minesweeper
-Repository containing a Java based Minesweeper game
+Repository containing a Java based Minesweeper game.
+Based on the original Microsoft version of Minesweeper.